-Our giving back strategy generally falls into one of the following categories:
+Our giving back efforts generally fall into one of the following categories:

 Work and volunteering hours that Animikii donated to projects for clients and partners.
-These hours include projects within our areas of expertise as a digital agency as well as projects outside of our discipline.
+These hours include projects within our areas of expertise as a digital agency.

 Funds provided by Animikii to charities, organizations, students, and businesses in the forms of financial sponsorships, grants, scholarships, bursaries, and charitable donations.